MauroSerantes/Minesweeper/README.md

 _When Flag Mode is activate you can mark or dismark any cell with a flag (The number of flags is equal to the total number of mines)_

+_The reset button if for reset the game_

 #### Here some screeshots of the main game

 ![Screenshot_20240102-112942_Minesweeper](https://github.com/MauroSerantes/Minesweeper/assets/146656323/1dc9d177-4ffd-4b13-b1d8-8708346e6293)